jbk2/todo-list-js/README.md

 - Build a full list modal view, accessible by clicking on list body.
 - Enable expansion of todoItem, by clicking on todoItem title.

+## Imminent ToDo's
+- refactor tidy & shorten index.js
+- write event listener for add new todoItem and complete that functionality